- Where can I download the necessary ATELstream software? Download the client and server.

 - “Neutrino detector X is operating with sky coverage represented here.
 An anomalously high neutrino burst was detected at YY time UT.”

 - Is ATELstream a peer-to-peer service?
-No. The key part of ATELstream is that it makes use of authentication for authors submitting XML objects to the stream; this absolutely requires that all XML objects distributed by ATELstream begin at our servers.
+No. XML objects distributed by ATELstream begin at our servers.
 These XML objects are then re-distributed to connected remote servers using the “phone tree” construction of ATELsendto objects.

 - If authors can submit gibberish XML, why would I believe anything which comes across ATELstream?